Camphul/Trampoline/ROADMAP.md

 ## Refactors

-- redo jwt mechanism
 - trampoline-security-abac should be more decoupled and easier to swap mechanisms.
 Possibly replace SPeL mechanism with something more professional
 - trampoline-security-logging needs to be better(the architecture is not really scalable atm, maybe use SPeL for formatting messages).
-- rethink role/privilege system for trampoline-security
-- create jpa implementation for UserDetails and UserDetailsService so you may use another provider.

 ## Code styling